Meeting room bookings now open.

 The JCT is committed to ensuring the health, safety and welfare of its employees and those affected by its undertaking.
 However, all facilitators and room hirers are expected to manage their events in a way that minimizes the possibility of Covid-19 spreading from one person to another or being populated in any part of the premises.

 Our rooms have varying capacities up to 30 people (per meeting).
 However, the number of people attending your event must not exceed the limits imposed in government guidelines.
-A list of groups that can meet with more than six people can be found in the government’s latest FAQs in the link below.
+Please see the link below to see the kind of groups and number of people that can meet in our centre.

 The hirer must demonstrate to the JCT 48 hours before the event, how they will